Jodosoft/Libraries/README.md

 If developing a performance-sensitive application, use a profiler to assess the impact.

 Benchmarks are provided to facilitate comparison with the built-in types.
-To run the benchmarks, clone this repository then build and run *Jodo.Extensions.Numerics.Benchmarks.exe* in RELEASE mode.
+To run the benchmarks, clone this repository then build and run *Jodo.Numerics.Benchmarks.exe* in RELEASE mode.

 Sample output can be seen below:

 <details>
-<summary><em>Jodo.Extensions.Numerics.Benchmarks - Results from 2022-06-03T21:30:27.6877090Z</em></summary>
+<summary><em>Jodo.Numerics.Benchmarks - Results from 2022-06-03T21:30:27.6877090Z</em></summary>

   > * **Processor:** 11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz
   > * **Architecture:** x64-based processor